Packaging, Toys & Waste

 - Virgin fossil fuel-based plastics/Conventional/Traditional plastic: Plastics made from fossil fuel feedstock.

-2 Toys: Scope: Inclusive of all toys.
+4 Toys: Scope: Inclusive of all toys.
 Fiber-based toys or fiber components in the toys: 100% certified fiber required.
 All other materials: McDonald’s ambition is to reduce the use of virgin fossil fuel-based plastics, offer sustainable toys by the end of 2025 and not manufacture electronics and batteries in Happy Meal toys globally.
-For bio- and plant-based plastics to be considered sustainable for McDonald’s, a minimum of 60% of plastic weight is required to come from recycled or renewable content or a combination of recycled and renewable content, though in many practical applications we anticipate that percentage will be much higher.
+For bio- and plant-based plastics to be considered sustainable for McDonald’s, a minimum of 60% of plastic weight is required to come from recycled or renewable source or a combination of recycled and renewable source, though in many practical applications we anticipate that percentage will be much higher.
 The remaining 40% may be conventional fossil fuel-based material.
 These thresholds were developed in conjunction with input from NGOs, external manufacturing partners and scientists, and based on an assessment of sustainable toy and packaging industry leaders so that our targets reflected current sustainable engineering capabilities to maintain safety and functionality.
 Our efforts will result in an approximate 90% reduction in virgin fossil fuel-based plastic use against a 2018 baseline.
 Fiber-based packaging made from 100% recycled sources must be third-party verified, unless certified under a Chain of Custody Forest Management standard.
 Source: ISO 14021:2016.
 McDonald’s requires all wood fiber sourced from Argentina, Cambodia, China, Indonesia, Laos, Malaysia, Russia and Vietnam to be FSC® certified or FSC Controlled Wood sources with full chain of custody certification.
-Russia is included for the purposes of performance reporting to the end of December 2021.
-The thresholds described above do not include the presence of adhesives, glues, inks, paints and coatings.